Coupled reaction-diffusion equations on adjacent domains: Cylinder and its complement

 \subsection{Properties of the asymptotic speed of propagation of \eqref{1eq:1.1}}

-The main goal of this section is to prove, among other results, the rest of Theorem \ref{1th:3.3} and Theorem \ref{1th:5.1}, i.e. we will deal with the study the qualitative behavior of the speed of propagation $c^*$ as several parameters appearing in \eqref{1eq:1.1} vary.
+The main goal of this section is to prove, among other results, the rest of Theorem \ref{1th:3.3} and Theorem~\ref{1th:5.1}, i.e., we will study the qualitative behavior of the speed of propagation~$c^*$ as several parameters appearing in \eqref{1eq:1.1} vary.
 For this reason, we will explicitly point out the dependence of the quantities introduced in the previous section on the parameters taken into consideration in each case.
-Moreover, unless differently specified, we will consider $2\leq N\leq 5$, i.e. the values of the dimensions for which we have been able to establish a precise geometrical characterization of $c^*$.
+Moreover, unless otherwise specified, we will consider $2\leq N\leq 5$, i.e., the values of the dimensions for which we have been able to establish the existence of $c^*$ through a precise geometrical characterization.

 By construction, we know that $c^*\geq c_f$.
-The first result of this section establishes for which values of the parameters $c^*$ coincides with $c^*_f$, i.e. when the cylinder has no effect on the propagation.
-As an immediate consequence, we will obtain the complementary result on then $c^*$ is strictly larger than $c_f$, i.e. when the presence of diffusion and reaction heterogeneities inside the cylinder enhance the global propagation with respect to the homogeneous case.
+The first result of this section establishes for which values of the parameters equality holds, i.e., when the cylinder has no effect on the propagation and when, on the contrary, the presence of diffusion and reaction heterogeneities inside the cylinder enhances the global propagation with respect to the homogeneous case.

 \begin{proposition} The asymptotic speed of propagation of problem \eqref{1eq:1.1} satisfies $c^*>c_f$ if and only if